 Ronald Kasule and Hassan Waddimba (Uganda) 🇺🇬

-- Ronald Kasule is the founder of the Digital Ability Support Network System (DASUN), which connects support service users with disabilities and trained professional support assistants in Uganda.
+- Ronald Kasule is the founder of the Digital Ability Support Network System (DASUNS), which connects Ugandans with disabilities to trained accommodations and service providers.
 Hassan Waddimba is the founder of Grassroots Strategies Africa, an organization that supports youth leadership in gender equity, disability inclusion, and social justice.

-- Ronald and Hassan will use the mini-grant to fund ongoing development of a platform that enables Ugandans with disabilities to identify and pay for professional support services that enable them to participate in the community.
+- Ronald and Hassan will use their small grant to fund ongoing development of DASUNS, a historic online platform that enables Ugandans with disabilities to identify and pay for professional support services that enable them to participate in the community.

-- Their platform, which will be launched via Ronald’s DASUN initiative, will also provide training and guidance to employers and service providers on how to deliver necessary supports and reasonable accommodations to people with disabilities.
+- Small grant funds will also be used to sponsor training and guidance to Ugandan employers and service providers on how to deliver necessary supports and reasonable accommodations to people with disabilities.

 - It will also be used to monitor and evaluate public services and propose improvements that can make social programs in Uganda more inclusive.